JK-le-dev/dotfiles/README.md

 # My Dotfiles
 I'm not expecting anyone to look at my dotfiles and be like "Wow lemme use this" but if for some reason someone is bored enough to do it, *hell, I don't even use Linux anymore because it's constant need to be problematic like a clingy ex girlfriend keeps being a thorn in my a-"* ANYWAYS
 ## My setup
-- Distro: Manjaro
+- Distro: EndeavourOS
 - DE: Plasma
 - WM: KWIn
 ## Required Packages
 - pfetch